 Keyword research is essential for a strong content strategy, but it can sometimes be overwhelming when presented with hundreds and thousands of keywords.
 With seemingly every keyword having a difficulty ranking of 70+.

-In this article I'll show you the basics of how to use keyword research tools to find rankable keywords regardless of your sites domain rating for basically any niche you can think of.
-With examples for a few different tools and niches to follow.
-So you can see how it works in practice.
+In this article I'll show you the basics of how to use keyword research tools to find rankable keywords regardless of your site's domain rating for basically any niche you can think of.
+With examples for a few different tools and niches to follow, so you can see how it works in practice.

 We can then answer questions like:

-Once you understand what your target audience is looking for, you can tailor make content that is search intent-oriented while still providing value to everyone who discovers it.
+Once you understand what your target audience is looking for, you can tailor-make content that is search intent-oriented while still providing value to everyone who discovers it.
 This is essential, especially considering Google's Helpful Content Update.
 This update is designed to rank content higher that genuinely helps users and provides value for their specific needs.
 So for understanding user intent and to get your content to rank higher, you will need to do keyword research.
 Which is a much simpler task than you might think.

 We can then use good internal linking strategies to help us rank for these easier keywords.

-Keyword Research Tools Needed: Ahrefs/SEMrush & Optiwing
+Keyword Research Tools Needed: Ahrefs / SEMrush & Optiwing

 The scenario: We're running an e-commerce website in the snow sports industry.
 We want to write content about the best snowboards, the top snowboard boots/bindings, and snowboard reviews, to start ranking for keywords related to the industry.

-I simply chose snowboard to try to catch as many related keywords and accessories as possible.
+I simply chose "snowboard" to try to catch as many related keywords and accessories as possible.
 Note: It is often wise to include both the singular and plural form of your keyword.
 For this example, you could also include "snowboards" in your keyword research, but for simplicity we will be sticking to just "Snowboard".

 Next, we'll be using SEMrush's keyword magic tool.
 Here's how to do it:

+Once our keyword report is ready, click on "Broad Match" (or "Terms Match" on Ahrefs) to see all results with our seed keyword in them.
 SEMrush will find all keywords/search terms that have our seed words in them.
 In this case, we have 298,975 keywords with the seed keyword "Snowboard" in them.

-We need to curate our list of matching terms for the best result and to git rid of some unnecessary keywords we don't care to target.
+We need to curate our list of matching terms for the best result and to get rid of some unnecessary keywords we don't care to target.
 Since we're running an E-commerce platform we're going to target more commercial or transactional keywords.

-The easiest way to do this is create list of includes.
+The easiest way to do this is create a list of includes.
 Includes are any words that should appear in the search terms along with our seed keywords.

 Anything like "best", "top", "review", and "reviews" and one of my favorites "beginner".
 These are all great ways to narrow our results down.
-Remember to choose "Any Word" when you create this filter or it will require every word in the list to be in the search term, if you are making localized content you can include the name of your location or nearby locations as well.
+Remember to choose "Any Word" when you create this filter or it will require every word in the list to be in the search term.
+If you are making localized content you can include the name of your location or nearby locations as well.

 This narrowed our results down to 25,812 keywords, this is a lot better but we can narrow this down even more to refine our results a bit more.